10 Key Facts On The Geography And Climate Of The Faroe Islands

 The lowest point in the Faroes is the sea level whereas the highest one is represented by Slættaratindur (that translates as ‘flat peak’ in English) mountain which lies in the north of the island of Eysturoy (having an elevation of 880 metres above sea level).

 The Faroe Islands were initially settled during the early Middle Ages by Irish and Scottish hermit monks (most likely part of a Hiberno-Scottish mission sent to the north of Ireland and Scotland).
 Just like the case of Iceland, these Celtic-speaking monks were followed some centuries later by the Norsemen, who permanently settled the archipelago during the Viking Age and brought their culture, folklore, religion, and architecture (highlighted most prominently by the turf houses) from native Scandinavia.

-The Norsemen who colonised the Faroe Islands were mostly of Norwegian descent.
+The Norsemen who colonized the Faroe Islands were mostly of Norwegian descent.
 Nowadays, genetic studies reflect the common Norse-Gaelic lineage of the Faroese, where the native male population is predominantly Scandinavian in origin whereas the female population is of Scottish ancestry (given the fact that the Norse brought Gaelic-speaking thralls from Scotland to the islands after their incursions in northern Britain).

 5. Contemporary Settlement